denislaliberte/testit/README.md

 ## usage
 ```

+      Synopsis
+        ~/yarb.rb file.yml [options]
+        ~/yarb.rb --example

       Flags
-        --help         output this message
+        --help         Output this message or the usage of the file if provided
-        --example      return the example
+        --example      Output the example

       Options
         --log-level    set the level of the log to output